ietf-rats-wg/eat/draft-ietf-rats-eat.md

 and brokerage services might already cover use of a UEID/SUEID.

 * The UEID/SUEID is used only in a particular context or particular use case.
-It is used only by one relying party.
+It is used only by one Relying Party.

-* The device authenticates the relying party and generates a derived UEID/SUEID just for that particular relying party.
-For example, the relying party could prove their identity cryptographically to the device, then the device generates a UEID just for that relying party by hashing a proofed relying party ID with the main device UEID/SUEID.
+* The device authenticates the Relying Party and generates a derived UEID/SUEID just for that particular Relying Party.
+For example, the Relying Party could prove their identity cryptographically to the device, then the device generates a UEID just for that Relying Party by hashing a proofed Relying Party ID with the main device UEID/SUEID.

 Note that some of these privacy preservation strategies result in multiple UEIDs and SUEIDs per device.
 Each UEID/SUEID is used in a different context, use case or system on the device.
-However, from the view of the relying party, there is just one UEID and it is still globally universal across manufacturers.
+However, from the view of the Relying Party, there is just one UEID and it is still globally universal across manufacturers.

 ## Location Privacy Considerations {#locationprivacyconsiderations}